Skip to Main Content

 What is Mixed Content?

-Note that images referenced via an HTTP URL, like <img src="http://library.somewhere.edu/images/logo.jpg" alt="Library Logo"> are a useful example of mixed content, because it's easy to understand that they are separate files from the basic HTML of a webpage, but most browsers will not block the loading of HTTP images on HTTPS pages at this time.
+Note that images referenced via an HTTP URL, like <img src="http://library.somewhere.edu/images/logo.jpg" alt="Library Logo"> are a useful example of mixed content, because it's easy to understand that they are separate files from the basic HTML of a webpage, but most browsers do not block the loading of HTTP images on HTTPS pages at this time.

 Which Types of Mixed Content are Blocked?